cometbft/cometbft/spec/consensus/proposer-based-timestamp/pbts-sysmodel.md

 parameter increases over rounds, i.e., `MSGDELAY(r+1) > MSGDELAY(r)`.
 The initial value `MSGDELAY(0)` is equal to `MSGDELAY` as in [PBTS-MSG-DELAY.0].

-For the sake of correctness and formal verification, having a fixed and well-chosen `MSGDELAY` is enough.
+For the sake of correctness and formal verification, if `MSGDELAY` is chosen sufficiently large, then the fact that it increments in later rounds (i) in practice will never be experienced, and (ii) also has no theoretical implications.
+The adaptation (increment) of `MSGDELAY` is only introduced here to handle potential misconfiguration.

 ## Problem Statement